nunit/nunit/docs/articles/nunit/extending-nunit/Writing-Engine-Extensions.md

 uid: WritingEngineExtensions
 ---

+# Writing Engine Extensions

 The NUnit Test Engine uses a plugin architecture that allows users and third parties to add new functionality to the engine.
 The extensibility model defines a number of Extension Points to which Extensions may be added.
 This page gives general information that applies to all types of extensions you may want to write.
 The individual pages for each type of extension give specific details.
 For a detailed description of the engine extensibility architecture, see [Engine Extensibility](xref:engineextensibility).

 ## Extension Attribute

 Every extension is implemented by a class with specific characteristics:

 * Has a default constructor so that NUnit can create an instance.
 * Implements some interface that varies according to the particular extension.
 * Is marked with the `ExtensionAttribute` so that NUnit can recognize it as an extension.

 The code for a typical extension might look like this.